 - Pursing or puckering of the lips

 Tardive dyskinesia patients suffer from the inability to control their movements.
 These patients have uncontrollable, involuntary movement of certain muscle groups.
 The frequency of the movements indicates the level of the condition’s severity.
 The symptoms seem to worsen as the patient tries to relax.
 The symptoms may be non-existent while the patient is sleeping.

-If you or someone you love is suffering from tardive dyskinesia from the use of medications such as Reglan, please contact our personal injury lawyers in South Carolina today.
-We help clients in and around the Camden, Sumter, Lexington, Newberry, Orangeburg, and Columbia, South Carolina, areas get the compensation they are entitled to for pain and suffering.
+If you or someone you love is suffering from tardive dyskinesia from the use of medications such as Reglan, please contact our dangerous drug lawyers in South Carolina today.
+We help clients in and around the Camden, Sumter, Lexington, Newberry, Orangeburg, and Columbia, South Carolina areas, get the compensation they are entitled to for pain and suffering.